pktmasseta/pktmasseta.github.io/_summer/amenities.md

 ###### Air Conditioning

-Boston can get quite warm over the summer, so to keep you cool and comfortable, every room has the option to install a window AC unit.
+Boston can get quite warm over the summer, so to keep you cool and comfortable, every room has the option to have a window AC unit installed.